authindicators/rfc-brand-indicators-for-message-identification/README.md

-Blank, et al.           Expires 19 February 2024                [Page 4]
+Blank, et al.             Expires 6 March 2024                  [Page 4]

-Internet-Draft                    BIMI                       August 2023
+Internet-Draft                    BIMI                    September 2023

    the indicators, or how other protocols (i.e.  IMAP, JMAP) can be